davidrodrigues40/angular-playground/README.md

 # Structure
 ## Model
-The models are stored under the associated state folder.
+The models are stored under the associated state folder. <br>
 _i.e. app -> state -> books -> models_

 ## Service
 All services should be written prior to writing the state.

 ## State
-The state of all objects is stored in the state folder under the associated object state.
+The state of all objects is stored in the state folder under the associated object state.<br>
 _i.e. app => state -> books_

 ### Actions
-Actions are all the events which will occur for a specific scope.
+Actions are all the events which will occur for a specific scope.<br>
 Each action will contain at least a request action and response action.

 ### Reducers
-These are functions to perform upon an action occuring.
+These are functions to perform upon an action occuring.<br>
 They will update the associated state with the data received or the function performed in the handler.

 ### Effects
-Effects are handlers for the request actions.
+Effects are handlers for the request actions.<br>
 When the ofType action is dispatched/called the appropriate action is performed and the responses are hanlded which call the associated reducer.

 ### Selectors